igorvlnascimento/DeepREF/README.md

 bash benchmark/download_<dataset>.sh
 ```

+You can change the NLP tool and NLP tool type from 'opennre/data/best_hparams_<dataset>.json' file.
+The 'nlp_tool' can be only 'stanza' or 'spacy' and 'nlp_tool_type' is 'general' or 'scientific'.
+The 'general' type loads a more general model for Stanza or SpaCy and the 'scientific' loads the biomedical model for Stanza and the smae general model for SpaCy.

-This can take from about 30 minutes to 3 hours to execute
+This can take from about 30 minutes to 3 hours to execute for Stanza (depending on the dataset) and less than 10 minutes for SpaCy.
+But Stanza has more accuracy.

 ## Training